Topics Map > Office of Cybersecurity > Tools and Software > Spirion

 How long will a Scan take?

 Scan time will change depending on the scan configuration (locations scanned, file types scanned, match types scanned for), the computer hard drive, and processing power.
 Scans can take from 1 minute to several hours depending on the above variables.
-Typically, scans on a workstation take less than an hour if configured appropriately (not scanning system files and Appdata) Most servers take 6 - 12 hours to scan, so the most common practice is to run the scan overnight or on a weekend.
+Typically, scans on a workstation take 1 - 3 hours if configured appropriately (not scanning system files and Appdata) Most servers take 6 - 12 hours to scan, so the most common practice is to run the scan overnight or on a weekend.

 What Operating Systems are compatible with Spirion?